Rocco Romeo: Toronto FC

+Canadian Premier League

-On July 30, 2021, he was loaned to Valour FC of the Canadian Premier League.
+On July 30, 2021, he was sent on loan from Toronto FC to Valour FC of the Canadian Premier League.
 The next day he made his debut for Valour against FC Edmonton.
 In the next match on August 4, he scored his first goal for Valour against Pacific FC.
 Upon completion of the 2021 season, Romeo's option for the 2022 season was not picked up by Toronto, making him a free agent.

 In February 2022, Romeo signed with Valour FC on a permanent deal.

 Following the expiration of his contract with Valour, on January 16, 2023, Romeo joined expansion side Vancouver FC.
 He scored his first goal on April 18, 2024, in a victory over the HFX Wanderers.

 In January 2025, he returned to Valour FC on a one-year contract with an option for 2026.

+Brooklyn FC

+In February 2026, he signed with Brooklyn FC in the USL Championship.

 International career

 Romeo was born in Canada and is of Italian descent.

 Romeo has represented Canada at the 2017 CONCACAF U-17 Championship.
 On October 24, 2018, he was named to the Canadian U20 squad for the 2018 CONCACAF U-20 Championship.
 Romeo was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020, however, the tournament was soon after postponed indefinitely due to the COVID-19 pandemic.